Shared Technology Vision

 1:1 Laptop Program

 Our 1:1 program provides each student in grades 5-12 with a school purchased laptop to use at school and at home.
-In addition, each classroom has a computer, projector, and an interactive Smart Board, and there is high speed, wireless internet access throughout the school.
+In addition, each classroom has a computer, projector, and an interactive Smart Board.
+There is high speed, wireless internet access throughout the school.

-Students in the elementary school use technology to create engaging projects while gaining 21st Century skills.
-Working collaboratively with the Technology Integration Specialist, teachers plan a variety of learning activities in which students:
+Students in the Elementary School use technology to create engaging projects while gaining 21st Century skills.
+Working collaboratively with the Technology Facilitators, teachers plan a variety of learning activities which incorporate the ISTE Student Standards.

 The Elementary School is equipped with: